pjungwir/pgcon-2023-talk-exec-phase/slides.md

 - I do independent consulting & development through my company Illuminated Computing.
 - When I'm lucky I get to do Postgres work.
 - I've been a minor contributor since 2016.
+  - I added multiranges a while back,
-- I've been working on adding SQL:2011 temporal support for the last few years.
+  - and since then I've been working on adding SQL:2011 temporal support.

 - As a newish contributor, I've often wished for a comprehensive guide to hacking on Postgres.
 - There are some great articles and talks out there already,